 A property like this requires a high level of patience to find the right solutions, an appreciation of a client's deadlines, and a supreme dedication to detail which involves the efforts of our entire team.

 Javier started us off with some detailed diagrams of the area of install.
 The new railing system would be inside the foyer, a room brushed with minimalism and elegant reflective elements, with a spiral staircase rising from the entrance hall up to the 2nd-floor catwalk.
 Just look at these pictures!

 The Railing System

--When Javier sent the layout plan to us, he mentioned "...we need a quote asap since I have a meeting shortly with my customer to decide on the project."
-Our sales team had the updated quote and revised plan back to him within a half hour.
+When Javier sent the layout plan to us, he mentioned, "...we need a quote asap since I have a meeting shortly with my customer to decide on the project."
+Our sales team had the updated quote and revised plan back to him within a half-hour.

 -Javier sent us pictures of the site with more information.
-A shorter pony wall would need some extra consideration as the final height of the catwalk and the stairs differed from each other.
+A shorter pony wall would need some extra consideration as the final height of the catwalk, and the stairs differed from each other.

--Vince from our CAD team suggested a solution at the top of the stairs: to combine two posts into one, "to have a continuous top rail from the stairs to the straight run."
+- Our CAD team suggested a solution at the top of the stairs: to combine two posts into one, "to have a continuous top rail from the stairs to the straight run."

 - Javier thought one other post might be a good choice too.
 Vince came back with more advice, "It is a good idea to have two separate posts ...
 However, we highly recommend having the top rail on stairs connected ... it is unstable and unsafe to have all angle mounted posts with separate top rail."